-Click here to see the list of 30 summer writing prompts.
+Check out the list of 30 summer writing prompts!

 Summer Writing Simple Personalized Journal

 Here is the message I received from a lovely newsletter subscriber along with photos of the student summer journal she had them make.

 “Hi!
 I wanted to brag on your great journal prompts!
 My 3rd – 5th grade classes are winding down toward summer break.
 My kiddos love to write, so in the few remaining days left, we’re making a Summer Writing Journal that the students create and take home with them.